 Quaker worship is a shared, mostly silent seeking of the inward Light.
 Traditionally, we come together in a shared space for Meeting for Worship.
 The current coronavirus pandemic has forced us to reconsider what it means to come together in community.
 For many months our weekly Meeting for Worship happened only through remote access, and our Third Street Meetinghouse was closed and quiet.
-Beginning August 2, we will begin a hybrid–or blended– Meeting for Worship.
+Now we have a hybrid–or blended– Meeting for Worship.
 A limited number of people will gather in our Third Street Meetinghouse, while others gather remotely, via Zoom.
 Whether we are in the Meetinghouse or in our own homes, we are all together in Spirit.

 We invite you to join us in-person, online or via phone for our Meeting for Worship.
 See our IMM COVID-19 Resources page for the details of how to connect remotely, including links to the Zoom meetings and information about technical support.
 See our Plans for In-Person Worship at Third Street for details and procedures for joining us in-person.